SurajRKU/SE_PROJECT_GRP_12/README.md

 See RoadMap [here](https://github.com/users/SurajRKU/projects/1/views/2)

+*For a detailed description of the same, please refer to the comment for each item*

 ### Bug? 🐛
 Raise a issue on this repository, we would love to look at it ❤️